catchsomnath/nada-docs/nada-overview.rst

 *	Select Notify user by email to notify them that the application has been processed.
 *	Select Update.

-The remaining tabs:
+A. The remaining tabs:
 	-	Communicate - provides a means to ask for more information from the applicant
 	-	Monitor – allows the administrator to see when and how many times the applicant downloaded the data
 	-	Forward Request – provides a means to forward the request to another person for review.